giangdt1215/etch-a-sketch/README.md

-This project is part the The Odin Project curriculum Course Link: https://www.theodinproject.com/lessons/etch-a-sketch-project
+This project is part the The Odin Project curriculum.
+Course Link: https://www.theodinproject.com/lessons/etch-a-sketch-project